Please don’t tell me it’s true?

 Don’t be fooled by the sleek design and carefully crafted visual interface.
 If you want to build a serious online presence, Squarespace is not the way to do it.

 As someone who’s used multiple content management systems over the years, I feel compelled to write this guide for those of you that may be new to all this online stuff.

 So here’s what you can expect in this compact guide to Squarespace VS WordPress:

 What is Squarespace?

 Squarespace is an all-in-one website builder that allows anyone with basic computer skills to build a pretty impressive-looking website.

-They’re one of many website builders that have surfaced over the years, promising buckets of functionality while maintaining a small learning curve.
+They’re one of many website builders that have surfaced over the years, promising buckets of functionality with a small learning curve.

 Squarespace operates a SAAS (Software as a service) business model.
 This means you pay a monthly fee for access to their platform but everything you need to build and maintain your website is in one place.